 The prosecution of the case would become the longest and most expensive murder case in Santa Clara County history.

 The home where the shooting occurred was in an unincorporated area of San Jose and was owned by John Evans at the time of the murders.
 Evans was King’s half-brother and a reputed methamphetamine dealer.

 A police dog, “Ajax,” was brought to the scene and when officers discovered a fingertip of a bloodstained glove under a car in Evans’s driveway, the dog picked up a scent and ultimately led officers to a pond in an apartment complex.
 Along the way, officers discovered a rubber glove and a cloth glove, blood spatters on a driveway and the wall of a garage, a bloody handprint on a dumpster, and a number of .357-caliber shell casings.

-Police focused on Glen “Buddy” Nickerson because less than a month earlier, Nickerson’s brother, Nicky Nickerson went to Evan’s house with a shotgun, grabbed Evans’ live-in girlfriend as a hostage and demanded that Evans come out and talk to him.
+Police focused on Glen “Buddy” Nickerson because less than a month earlier, Nickerson’s brother, Nicky Nickerson went to Evans’s house with a shotgun, grabbed Evans’s live-in girlfriend as a hostage and demanded that Evans come out and talk to him.
 Evans did and wounded Nicky Nickerson in the chest.

 On April 1, 1985, Nickerson was charged with two counts of murder and one count of attempted murder.
 Also charged were Bret Wofford, Murray Lodge, Jr., and Dennis Hamilton.

-Wofford pleaded guilty to accessory to murder and Lodge’s case was severed.
+Wofford pled guilty to accessory to murder and Lodge’s case was severed.
 Nickerson and Hamilton went on trial on December 8, 1986.